 - Clean and wax the outdoor unit (if applicable)

-In order for your air conditioner to keep blowing cold air, regular maintenance from a high quality HVAC provider like Command Service is a necessity.
-Avoid costly A/C repairs by allowing us to keep your A/C system in check before each summer.
+For your air conditioner to keep blowing cold air, regular A/C maintenance from a high-quality HVAC provider like Command Service Center, Inc. is necessary.
+Avoid costly A/C repairs by allowing us to keep your A/C system well maintained before each summer.

 Three Ways To Service Your A/C Unit